Service Level Agreement

 - Present a clear, concise and measurable description of service provision to the CLIENT

 - Match perceptions of expected service provision with actual service support & delivery

-The following detailed service parameters are the responsibility of the COMPANY in the ongoing support of this Agreement.
+The following detailed service parameters are the responsibility of the COMPANY in the ongoing support of this SLA.

-The following Services are included in this Agreement:
+The following Services are included in this SLA:

 - Manned telephone support